Click here for all links

 Guru Bipin Singh

-Guru Bipin Singh (1918 – 2000), a director, choreographer and scholar of Manipuri dance, is regarded as Father of Manipuri style for more reasons than one.
-First, he displayed an early flair for ordinal skill (i.e., naming the elements he could identify in the traditions of Lai Haraoba as well as Nata Sankirtan and the seven Ras Leelas that could be amalgamated in the emerging Manipuri form); ordinal skill (i.e., deciding relative importance to be attached to each element); and interval skill (i.e., determining how much or how little he would attach depth and duration to each element).
+Guru Bipin Singh (1918 - 2000) was a director, choreographer and scholar of Manipuri dance.
+He displayed an early flair for ordinal skill (i.e., naming the elements he could identify in the traditions of Lai Haraoba as well as Nata Sankirtan and the seven Ras Leelas that could be amalgamated in the emerging Manipuri form); ordinal skill (i.e., deciding relative importance to be attached to each element); and interval skill (i.e., determining how much or how little he would attach depth and duration to each element).
 To this could be added his formidable combinatorial skill (i.e., resolving what the most aesthetic combination would be that would genuinely enrich the newly emerging style and its holistic expression).

 Born into a Bishnupriya Manipuri family as the scion of a traditional doctor and a gifted singer, Singh began training in his childhood, studying singing and dancing before focusing on dance per se under Guru Amudon Sharma, with support of the King of Manipur.
 He did not lose focus on his desire to expand knowledge of the traditional dance form when he created the Govindji Nartanalaya dance school for women in Imphal, or when he shifted base in 1972 to Kolkata founding the Manipuri Nartanalaya, staying for the rest of his life there and creating a very wide band of skilled dancers.